-All staff complete a yearly P.L.A.N; this is reviewed regularly to identify any present and future learning needs of the individual to ensure that staff are fully equipped to carry out their role.

-Staff development planning is a continual, evolving process.
+All staff complete a Performance Appraisal Review (PAR) yearly; this is reviewed regularly to identify any present and future learning needs of the individual to ensure that staff are fully equipped to carry out their role.
+Staff development planning is an continual, evolving process.